Newcastle Open for Business: Public Safety, Regulation and Development

 2.0 Areas we regulate

 1.1 Commitment to Principles of Good Enforcement

-This document sets out what business and others can expect from the City Council's enforcement teams as located within the Public Safety and Regulation division.
+This document sets out what business and others can expect from the City Council's enforcement teams as located within the Public Safety, Regulation and Development division.
 It commits the City Council to good enforcement policies and procedures.
-It is supplemented where necessary by other documents, such as Business Service plans, which set out in greater detail the specific policies, procedures and standards of service, which apply to particular regulatory services.
+It is supplemented where necessary by other documents, such as specific Business Service plans, which set out in greater detail the specific policies, procedures and standards of service, which apply to particular regulatory services.
 The Services covered by this policy and contact details are set out in Appendix A.